 And this would also include covering the information in the family’s nanny binder.

-Now, if you’re not sure what a nanny binder is, don’t miss this video where I cover the information every family should include in their nanny binder.
+Now, if you’re not sure what a nanny binder is, it covers the information every family should include in their nanny binder.

 Tip #3: Be Realistic With Your Expectations